November 2008 Archives

 Barack Obama spoke to the bi-partisan Governors' Global Climate Summit in Los Angeles today.
 In Obama's recorded message he said his administration would act immediately on climate change.
 Everyone dismayed by the Bush administration's serial denials of climate change and ongoing combativeness with environmental policy leaders welcomed Obama's words.Fairy.jpg

-The President-elect listed some of his broad plans for action, as put forward in his campaign:
+The President-elect listed some of his plans:

 • Establish a federal cap and trade system with strong annual targets, to reduce emissions to 1990 levels by 2020, and an additional 80% reduction by 2050.